o3de/o3de.org/content/docs/user-guide/assets/asset-processor/asset-cache-server.md

 The next sections assume the root folder to be `T:/o3de` but it can be in any folder or it can run on Linux.
 {{< /note >}}

-## Create the Transfer Folder
+## Create the transfer directory

-The team will need to create a shared folder that all the team members will be able to access over the network.
-The tech should work between Windows and Linux, but the cacheServerAddress string only accepts a single string such as `T:/o3de/Transfer/Cache` that all the clients are meant to read from.
-It is possible to be clever about having an **Asset Processor** in ACS mode write to one configured `cacheServerAddress` string via Windows and having another ACS retrieve from a Samba link on Linux; but that will be a challenge the team will need to solve.
+The team needs to create a shared directory that all the team members can access over the network.
+ACS should work between Windows and Linux, but the `cacheServerAddress` string only accepts a single string such as `T:/o3de/Transfer/Cache` that all the clients are meant to read from.
+It's possible to have an Asset Processor in ACS mode write to one configured `cacheServerAddress` string via Windows and have another ACS retrieve from a Samba link on Linux.
+Your team's IT manager can provide a solution for this scenario.

 ## Run the Asset Processor in ACS in Server Mode